Winter Conditions Force Closure of I-80 in Southeast Wyoming

 Interstate 80 is closed between Rawlins and Laramie due to winter conditions, according to the Wyoming Department of Transportation.

-There is also a rolling closure in place eastbound between Rock Springs and Rawlins and westbound out of Cheyenne.
+As of 8 a.m., the estimated reopening time is in 10 to 12 hours.

-As of 7 a.m., the estimated reopening time is in four to six hours.
+Interstate 25 between Cheyenne and Wheatland is also closed to light and high-profile vehicles due to extreme blow over risk.

 Get our free mobile app